chase-moskal/renraku/README.md

   - you just give renraku some async methods to expose
   - this example shows a public endpoint, with some example cors rules

-- **browser: create an api client,** and call one of those exposed methods
+- **browser or node: create an api client,** and call one of those exposed methods
   &nbsp;&nbsp; *[(example-client.ts)](source/internals/examples/example-client.ts)*
   ```ts
   import {apiClient} from "renraku/dist/api-client.js"